nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="movie-vocab"></a>
 #### Movie Feature Vocab

 This is a pretty important part of the data prep.
-Setting up a feature vocab is needed to correctly map movie ids and movie features (i.e. only genres in our case) to input vectors to the model.
+Setting up a feature vocab is needed to correctly map movie ids and movie features (i.e. only genres in our case) to the correct indices in input feature vectors.

-Below, we map each unique movie id we have in top_movies to a unique index 'i'.
+Below, we map each unique movie id we have in top_movies to a unique index *i*.
 This will allow us to look up this movie's embedding efficiently.
 ```python
 # build ITEM movieId embedding mapping
 item_emb_movieId_to_i = {s:i for i,s in enumerate(top_movies)}
 item_emb_i_to_movieId = {i:s for s,i in item_emb_movieId_to_i.items()}
 ```

-Below, we map each unique genre to an index 'i' that will be used to set each moveie's genres in vector form.
+Below, we map each unique genre to an index *i* that will be used to set each moveie's genres in vector form.
 For example, if we had 3 genres, 'Action', 'Horror', and 'Comedy', we could map 'Action' to index 0, 'Horror' to index 1, and 'Comedy' to index 2.
 Therefore, and genre vector representation of movie that is an 'Action Comedy' movie would be [1, 0, 1].
 ```python
 # build ITEM genre feature context
 genre_to_i = {s:i for i,s in enumerate(genres)}